finam-ufz/finam/docs/source/finam-book/principles/coupling_scheduling.rst

 E.g., component B could use the weighted average of the several steps B has performed since B's last updates.

 The update scheme explained so far only works if there are no cycles in the dependencies.
-In the case of cyclic or bi-directional coupling, one of the involved components must use data from the past, or extrapolate in time.
+In the case of circular or bi-directional coupling, one of the involved components must use data from the past, or extrapolate in time.
-FINAM provides dedicated adapters that resolve cyclic dependencies through delayed data usage or time extrapolation.
+FINAM provides dedicated adapters that resolve circular dependencies through delayed data usage or time extrapolation.
-This gives users full control over how cyclic dependencies are resolved.
+This gives users full control over how circular dependencies are resolved.

 Initialization
 --------------